jajvirta/jajvirta/TDD-sleep.md

 ## Sounds like a reasonable implementation to me, eh?

-Now, this is not necessarily a hopeless approximation of reasonable boundaries for the running system.
+Now, this is not necessarily a bad approximation of reasonable boundaries for the running system.
 For hundreds of thousands of years, this is how we've decided.
-But it's in fact the realities of the modern life (combined with *yet another* unfortunate feature of the system) that has made the situation more complicated.
+But it's the realities of the modern life (combined with *yet another* unfortunate feature of the system) that has made the situation more complicated.

+The unfortunate feature is the fact that our circadian cycle isn't exactly 24 hours.
+It varies individually, but typically it's around 24,5 hours.
+If we could go a free-running sleeping cycle, our daily schedule would shift forward half an hour a day.
+But because we live in a society with fixed schedules and on a planet that has a 24 hour day, we have to force our sleeping schedule to the 24 hour day.